BrunoRochaDev/Vouch-Reputation-System/README.md

 Vouch Reputation System, or VRS for short, is a proof of concept for a decentralized reputation system for peer-to-peer networks.
 This particular implementation is written in Python.

-It's goal is to be a community-focused solution to the uncertainty of trust between unfamiliar peers in environments without authorities.
+The system's goal is to be a community-focused solution to the uncertainty of trust between unfamiliar peers in environments without authorities.
 Building upon already existing social bonds between it's participants, VRS extrapolates a numerical reputation score for each node in the network in a way that reflects it's standing on it.

 In particular, VRS is suited for contexts where [complete]